payal15604/mcda-topsis-package/README.md

 # TOPSIS Command-Line Tool

+## PyPI Link

+You can view the project on PyPI [here](https://pypi.org/project/topsis-payal-102203203/).

 ## Project Description

 The **TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution)** command-line tool implements the TOPSIS method, which is used in multi-criteria decision-making (MCDM) problems.
 The method ranks alternatives based on their relative closeness to the ideal solution.
 This package allows users to perform TOPSIS analysis on a dataset provided in a CSV format, specifying weights and impacts for each criterion.